 One of the hardest tasks as a teacher of grant writers comes down to making my students believe one essential idea:

-A grant is not about promoting or pursuing your own interests, it is about promoting and pursuing your funders and reviewers’ interests.
+A grant proposal is not about promoting or pursuing your own interests, it is about promoting and pursuing your funders and reviewers’ interests.

 Some of us are lucky enough to be in the sweet spot: that place where your interests and reviewer/funder interests collide.
 However, most people aren’t quite there.